Unstructured-IO/unstructured/docs/source/connectors.rst

 ==========
 Connect your preprocessing pipeline with your favorite data storage platforms, and batch process all your documents using the provided CLI to store structured outputs locally on your filesystem.

-To use any connector you'll need to first install ``local-inference``.
-You can find more information about this in the `installation guide <https://unstructured-io.github.io/unstructured/installing.html>`_.

 You can then use any connector with the ``unstructured-ingest`` command in the terminal.
 For example, the following command processes all the documents in S3 in the utic-dev-tech-fixtures bucket with a prefix of small-pdf-set/

 .. code:: shell